-1. Behaviors are affected by their environment.
+- Behaviors are affected by their environment:

 Click here to find out more

-Individuals can learn more about ABA therapy through their doctor or professionals in the autism community.
+Individuals can learn more about ABA therapy through their doctors or professionals in the autism community.
 The basic principles of ABA therapy are designed to help alter challenging behaviors over time into more functional and “appropriate” behaviors.